thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-14-webscraping-with-selenium-part-2.markdown

 Great!
 We have solved the dynamic name problem.

-Notice the sequence here: first we move to “mainFrame” and _then_ we move to “fr_resultsNav~ResultsMaxGroupTemplate…”.
+Notice the sequence here: first we move to “mainFrame” and _then_ we move to `fr_resultsNav~ResultsMaxGroupTemplate…`.
 The sequence is important: we need to move to the parent frame before we can move to the child frame.
-If we try to move to “fr_resultsNav~ResultsMaxGroupTemplate…” directly that won’t work.
+If we try to move to `fr_resultsNav~ResultsMaxGroupTemplate…` directly that won’t work.

 Now, what if the entire name changed?
 What would we do then?

 In that case we could use the position of the frame.
-If you inspect the HTML code of the page you will see that inside “mainFrame” we have eight different frames and that “fr_resultsNav~ResultsMaxGroupTemplate…” is the 6th.
+If you inspect the HTML code of the page you will see that inside “mainFrame” we have eight different frames and that `fr_resultsNav~ResultsMaxGroupTemplate…` is the 6th.
 As long as that position remains constant we can do this:

 {% highlight python %}
 browser.switch_to_frame('mainFrame.5.child')